thasso/pyjip/docs/source/index.rst

 JIP Pipeline system
 ===================
-JIP is another approach to implement a pipeline system that helps to manage a large number of jobs on a compute cluster and it simplifies the process of creating computational pipelines with dependency support, automatic expansions and simplified management of jobs and resources.
+JIP is another approach to implement a pipeline system that helps to manage a large number of jobs on a compute cluster.
+It simplifies the process of creating computational pipelines with dependency support, automatic expansions and simplified management of jobs and resources.

-Even if you don't care about pipeline and dependencies, JIP offers a set of management commands to simplify interactions with your compute cluster, allowing you to submit commands quickly, restart and move jobs, edit commands interactively, avoid duplicated job submission and more.
+Even if you are not interested in pipeline and dependencies; JIP offers a set of management commands to simplify interactions with your compute cluster via allowing you to submit commands quickly, to restart and to move jobs, to edit commands interactively, to avoid duplicated job submission and more.

 Quick start
 -----------